 May 28, 2016

 My first encounter with a non-cafe business was an Apple store opposite to Piazza Maggiore, nonsensically opened at 9.
+Who would shop for an iPhone at such an early hour?
 The gadgets were about 15% more expensive than Hong Kong.

 Piazza Maggiore, Bologna’s main square, is dominated by the world’s largest brick church San Petronio Basilica.
 The first stone was laid in 1390, but besieged by conflicting visions the main facade is never completed.